fivetran/dbt_servicenow/README.md

   - The output models are focused around task management.
     - Summarizes task, problem, change, incident, and change request data by varying grains including last updated day, status, priority, impact, and urgency.
     - Enhances each task record with additional information about its associated problem, incident, or change request.
 Finally, it contains user information for who opened, started, updated, reported, fixed, closed, requested, reported, or confirmed the task.
+    - Enhances user data with associated roles and groups.

-The output models are focused around the task management feature of ServiceNow.
+The output models are focused around the task management feature of ServiceNow in addition to enhancing user records.

 <!--section="servicenow_model"-->
 The following table provides a detailed list of all models materialized within this package by default.